cjimti/imti/content/post/2020-02-15-linear-algebra-09-least-squares.md

 - Linear Algebra Crash Course
 ---

-This article on **least squares and regression** is part nine of our linear algebra crash course.
-Least squares is one of the most important applications of linear algebra, forming the foundation of regression analysis used throughout data science and machine learning.
+This article covers **least squares and regression**, part nine of the series.
+Least squares is one of the most important applications of linear algebra and forms the foundation of regression analysis used throughout data science and machine learning.

 <!--more-->